Daemomorops draco, or Dracaena draco

-Dragon’s blood is a resin obtained from the plant Daemomorops draco, or Dracaena draco also known as the dragon tree or Draconis palm or Dracaena cinnabari.
+Dragon’s blood (Daemomorops draco, or Dracaena draco) is a resin obtained from the plant Daemomorops draco, or Dracaena draco also known as the dragon tree or Draconis palm or Dracaena cinnabari.
 The resin crystallizes and can then be pounded into a powder that can be used for a variety of purposes.

 Dragon’s blood resin is a popular incense for ritual purposes.
 The resin burned as incense can be used for cleansing and exorcism of space, especially to rid a new space of the energies of the former occupants to make room for yours when you are preparing to move in (camphor increases its effectiveness here.).